 Normandy’s long coastline ensures that it is also renowned for its seafood.
 Waterfront restaurants in its ports and resorts compete for attention, each with its “copieuse” assiette de fruits de mer.
 Honfleur is the most enjoyable, but Dieppe, Étretat and Cherbourg also offer endless eating opportunities.
 The menus tend to be similar to those in Brittany, if perhaps slightly more expensive.

 The most famous products of Normandy’s meadow-munching cows are, of course, their cheeses.
 Cheese-making in the Pays d’Auge started in the monasteries during the Dark Ages.
 By the eleventh century the local products were already well defined; in 1236, the Roman de la Rose referred to Angelot cheese, identified with a small coin depicting a young angel killing a dragon.
 The principal modern varieties began to emerge in the seventeenth century – Pont l’Evêque, which is square with a washed crust, soft but not runny, and Livarot, which is round, thick and firm, and has a stronger flavour.
-Although Marie Herel is generally credited with having invented Camembert in the 1790s, a smaller and stodgier version of that cheese had already existed for some time.
-A priest fleeing the Revolution stayed in Madame Herel’s farmhouse at Camembert, and suggested modifications in her cheese-making in line with the techniques used to manufacture Brie de Meaux – a slower process, gentler on the curd and with more thorough drainage.
+Although Marie Herel is generally credited with having invented Camembert in the 1790s, a smaller and stodgier version had already existed for some time.
+A priest fleeing the Revolution stayed in Madame Herel’s farmhouse at Camembert, and suggested modifications in line with the techniques used to make Brie de Meaux – a slower process, gentler on the curd and with more thorough drainage.
 The rich full cheese thus created was an instant success in the market at Vimoutiers, and the development of the railways (and the invention of the chipboard cheesebox in 1880) helped to give it a worldwide popularity.